padiketeku/EarthObservation101-Practicals/Activity-10-Classification of Surface Types.md

-   - Sample farmland, forest, water <br>
+   - Sample cleared-land, burnt-land, forest, farm-land, water, and mines <br>

      We would collect sample points for water.
 First, visualise the image as true  colour composite.